Close

 People have various reasons for lying.
 While one person may tell a white lie to be considerate of someone else’s feelings, another will lie to cover up glaring misdeeds.
 While someone may lie to cover up feelings of inadequacy or embarrassment, someone else will lie to exact control over another person.

-Whether someone wants to be kind or likable or simply doesn’t want to get caught for things they’ve done, the motivation behind lies can tell you a lot about who someone is as a person.
+Whether someone wants to be kind or likable or simply doesn’t want to get caught for things they’ve done, the motivation behind lies can tell you a lot about who they are as a person.

 Prosocial vs. antisocial lies

-Social scientists make a distinction between prosocial and antisocial lies.
+There are other ways of classifying lies.
+For example, social scientists distinguish between prosocial and antisocial lies.
 A prosocial lie is an untruth told for the purpose of good, whereas an antisocial lie is told to harm or control someone or for personal gain.

 As kids mature and develop a moral compass, they’re confronted with a dilemma.
 When is it okay to lie in the name of kindness and compassion, and when is it harmful?
 Some go on to become adults who justify antisocial lies whenever they’re a means to an end.
 Some develop personality disorders centered around untruths and control.